 Quieter is better.
 It’s more relaxing, and won’t interrupt anything you or your friends and family are doing.

 A good maximum sound level to look for is around the 40 to 50 dB mark.
 This is around the level of normal conversation, meaning general operation should be less than this.
 We would avoid anything higher, as it’s going to start reaching uncomfortable levels fast, especially when you’re doing traps and other upper body areas.

 It’s also worth considering everything else you get as part of the package, for example, the different head attachments, whether it comes with a carry and storage case, and the warranty.

-Should you get a massage gun?
+Should you get a massage gun and are they effective?